 - It will cost me money to get pre-approved.
 This is a free service.

 - I will have to pay my realtor when I close on my house.
 This is not correct, agents are paid by the SELLERS proceeds.

 - Realtors can only help me with single family homes.
 We can also help you purchase condos, townhomes, land and investment properties.

-- We can only help you with our company’s listings.
+- I can only help you with our company’s listings.
 This is not correct.
-Most home purchasers involve other firms like Long & Foster, Joyner Fine Properties etc.
+Most home purchasers involve other firms.

 Question – What should I NOT do when thinking about buying a home?